 - provided sponsorship to several persons pursuing post-graduate education in legislative drafting;

-- commenced a region-wide legal education survey to provide governments with information which can be used to shape policy;
+- completed and distributed to governments and the CARICOM Secretariat a region-wide legal education survey to provide governments with information which can be used to shape policy;

 - trained persons in arbitration, mediation and Restorative Practices;